Hiatus hernia: Symptoms, diagnosis, treatment and prevention

 Treatment is only needed if the hiatus hernia is causing problems.

-Lifestyle changes or medicine may be recommended for the symptoms of GORD.
+Lifestyle changes or medication may be recommended for the symptoms of GORD.

 If these haven’t worked, keyhole surgery may be recommended for sliding hiatus hernia.